anant0000/docker-project/README.md

 # Docker-project

 ## Introduction
-               Docker is a containersation tool helps us setup different types of environments depending upon requirement.It was launched in 2013 by Solomon Hykes and made a revolutionary changes inn industry as it works on O.S level virtualisation.
+fDocker is a containersation tool helps us setup different types of environments depending upon requirement.It was launched in 2013 by Solomon Hykes and made a revolutionary changes inn industry as it works on O.S level virtualisation.

 ## Preinstallation setup
                        We are using Rhel 8 as docker-host and docker will be sharing Kernel and some libraries from this host only.You can go for other docker-host too as per your choice.